 Recent times has been really tough for the whole world.
 Same time previous year problems for everyone in the world were very different.
 Countries were tackling problems like terrorism, war and whatnot.
-But every-thing changed in the blink of an eye.
+But everything changed in the blink of an eye.
 Nightmares turned into reality when a germ rattled the whole world.
-People lost their job, revenues plummeted, most business were shut, and people were forced into shelter not knowing how to compete with skyrocketing expenses.
+People lost their job, revenues plummeted, most businesses were shut, and people were forced into shelters not knowing how to compete with skyrocketing expenses.
 Roads were empty for God’s sake.
-To conclude, year 2020 brought problems that is massacre for any country.
+To conclude, the year 2020 brought problems that is massacre for any country.
 Countries were wishing for a booming economy but had to face severe problems instead.

 When the finance minister, Nirmala Sitharaman presented the budget this year, experts observed intently, people were waiting eagerly to hear the innovative ideas that would boom the economy.
-To cope the damage the lockdown brought, Indian government had to borrow from the market.
-Therefore, shooting the India’s debt to GDP.
+To cope the damage the lockdown brought, the Indian government had to borrow from the market.
+Therefore, shooting India’s debt to GDP.
 It is an important number.
-Debt to GDP ratio determines government’s ability to spend and if it stays at sky high for long time, it would result in economic slowdown.
+The debt to GDP ratio determines the government’s ability to spend and if it stays at sky-high for a long time, it would result in an economic slowdown.
 It will be scary for lenders, high ratio and less possibility of spending.

-Booming economy, is a situation when citizens earn more meaning they pay more taxes which would create revenue for the Government?
-Then such revenue would be utilized in building of Infrastructure, jobs and service debt.
-Growth in GDP means growth in government’s ability to raise and service debt.
+The booming economy is a situation when citizens earn more meaning they pay more taxes which would create revenue for the Government.
+Then such revenue would be utilized in the building of Infrastructure, jobs and service debt.
+Growth in GDP means growth in the government’s ability to raise and service debt.

-India is at the most risk than any other country as harvesting of the demographic dividend in 10 year window of opportunity is coming to an end.
-The reason is that the India is growing older.
+India is at the most risk than any other country as harvesting of the demographic dividend in a 10-year window of opportunity is coming to an end.
+The reason is that India is growing older.
 India youth, i.e. aged under 29 is estimated to drop by about 9 million in the next decade and the number will increase by about 140 million of people above the age of 30.

 But nothing is impossible where there is hope and faith.
-India can still rise up, all is needed, are the ambitious ideas.
+India can still rise up, all is needed, are ambitious ideas.
 To think of something, India can start by building new centres of economic development in the states of Madhya Pradesh and Uttar Pradesh.
-Apart from Delhi and its extensions there is not one city in the northern India that can be considered as accounting for country’s GDP.
+Apart from Delhi and its extensions, there is not one city in northern India that can be considered as accounting for the country’s GDP.
 Major growth centres are south and west.

 This was the first digital budget in the history of India.
-It was in furtherance of Prime Ministers digital India mission.
+It was in furtherance of the Prime Minister's digital India mission.
 Key points of this year’s budget is as follows.